ember-learn/guides-source/guides/release/tutorial/01-orientation.md

   </div>
 </div>

-You can exit out of the development server at any time by pressing `Ctrl + C` on your keyboard in the terminal where the server is running.
-We recommend having two terminal windows open: one to run the server in background, another to type Ember CLI commands.
+You can exit out of the development server at any time by by typing `Ctrl + C` into the terminal window where `ember server` is running.
+That is, typing the "C" key on your keyboard _while_ holding down the "Ctrl" key at the same time.
+Once it has stopped, you can start it back up again with the same `ember server` command.
+We recommend having two terminal windows open: one to run the server in background, another to type other Ember CLI commands.

 The development server has a feature called _live reload_, which monitors your app for file changes, automatically re-compiles everything, and refreshes any open browser pages.
 This comes in really handy during development, so let's give that a try!

-Commit: Merge ember-learn/super-rentals-tutorial#58
-Fix various content bugs

----